Overview of Hawaii Testing Requirements

 Who Must Take the Tests?

-In Hawaii, you must also take an appropriate Praxis II® test for a selected content area.
-If an applicant completes a dual (Elementary and Special Education) program, that applicant would have to take a Praxis II test in both of the content areas.
-If an out-of-state applicant holds a license in more than one area, only one content test is required.
+In Hawaii, you may also take an appropriate Praxis II® test for a selected content area.
+If an applicant completes a dual (Elementary and Special Education) program, that applicant may have to take a Praxis II test in both of the content areas.

-Note: National Board for Professional Teaching Standards (NBPTS) certified educators may be exempt from all Praxis assessments pending approval of administrative rules.
-Visit the Hawaii Teacher Standards Board for updates.
+Note: National Board for Professional Teaching Standards (NBPTS) certified educators are exempt from all Praxis assessments.

-Applicants who completed a SATEP in a state other than Hawaii can opt to pass the subject area examinations that are required for licensure in that state if they hold a current, valid license in that state.
+Applicants who completed a SATEP in a state other than Hawaii should review the Hawaii website for licensure requirements.

 - About the Praxis™ Tests